Finding Legal Help

-Jurors may not Google the parties, issues, or counsel, may not Twitter about the trial, may not use Blackberries, iPhones, or other smartphones to gather or send information on cases, may not post trial updates on Facebook pages, and may not use Wikipedia or other internet information sources.
+Jurors may not Google the parties, issues, or counsel; may not post to social media about the trial; may not use electronic devices, such as smartphones, to gather or send information on cases; and may not use Wikipedia or other internet information sources.

 What happens when jury service is completed?